kentucky-roberts/javascript-styleguide/application-structure.md

 *Why?*: I find this to be super important for a project.
 If the team cannot find the files they need to work on quickly, they will not be able to work as efficiently as possible, and the structure needs to change.
 You may not know the file name or where its related files are, so putting them in the most intuitive locations and near each other saves a ton of time.
 A descriptive folder structure can help with this.

+## Identify

+* When you look at a file you should instantly know what it contains and represents.

+*Why?*: You spend less time hunting and pecking for code, and become more efficient.
+If this means you want longer file names, then so be it.
+Be descriptive with file names and keeping the contents of the file to exactly 1 component.
+Avoid files with multiple controllers, multiple services, or a mixture.
+There are deviations of the 1 per file rule when I have a set of very small features that are all related to each other, they are still easily identifiable.

+## Flat

+* Keep a flat folder structure as long as possible.
+When you get to 7+ files, begin considering separation.